-Congratulations to our seventh grade student Jennifer L. who created the District 26 STEAM Logo.
+Congratulations to our eighth grade student Jennifer L. who created the District 26 STEAM Logo.

 Apply Now for Exciting STEM Enrichment Programs for Summer!Students entering kindergarten through grade 12 in Septembercan apply now to attend exciting summer STEM enrichment and experiential learning programs.
 A wide range of programs are offered at the NYC Department of Education’s Genovesi Environmental Study Center and NYC Center for Aerospace and Applied Mathematics; the Bronx Zoo; Central Park Zoo; Cooper Hewitt, Smithsonian Design Museum; Intrepid Sea, Air & Space Museum; MakerSpace NYC Futureworks; Museum of the City of New York; New York Aquarium; New-York Historical Society; Prospect Park Zoo; Queens Botanical Garden; Queens County Farm Museum; Queens Zoo; Staten Island Museum; Staten Island Zoo; and Wave Hill.
 Students will meet and work with field experts in programs that feature real life, hands-on learning experiences.
 Discover almost any STEM topic under the sun!
 Don’t miss out, spots are limited and the application deadline is Friday, April 5.
 Preference is given to students who attend Title I schools.
 Download our flyer, learn more, and apply now to investigate, design, and create with us this summer.
 For questions, contact Camps@schools.nyc.gov